Codehalli/WordArtEditor/README.md

 # Word Art Editor

-## Disclaimer
-This is not a complete discreption.
-For full description refer to the pdf posted on canvas.

 ## Description

 This word art editor has two modes: an editing mode and a formatting mode.
 In the editing mode, the user can modify a 10 character string, by sending those characters to the MSP432 over UART.
 In the formatting mode, the user can modify the appearance of the string on the LCD display by send different sequences of characters to the MSP432 over UART.